Seb105/CamoRecolourer/readme.md

 This program was written in Python and compiled using Nuitka, and therefore the standalone executable bundles the entire Python runtime.

-Antivirus programs often falsely detect compiled python executables as viruses, due to how the program runs.
+Antivirus programs often falsely detect compiled python executables as a virus as a consequence of how it is compiled

 ### Running without the executable: